technology-ebay-de/feature-driven-architecture/scoped-redux/README.md

 A set of conventions and principles to make React-Redux application more maintainable.
 This example is a port of [redux real-world](https://github.com/reduxjs/redux/blob/master/examples/real-world/) example.
 It **will** appear as over-engineered, because this structure is designed for large applications.

+If you think some of those are not a good fit for your application, feel free to fork and adapt for your use cases.

 ## Motivation

 While React provides us with components and redux with state management layer, they don't come with a structure and architecture out of the box, that fits well for working on a large application with multiple teams.

 Structuring application based on basic Redux examples imposes a high risk of namespace collisions of action types and action creators.
 It also comes with no guidance about when to connect a component to the store and leads to a props passing overhead, when too many props need to be passed from the connected top level component down the deeply nested tree.

+Global state brings 2 further challenges:
+1. State dependencies are implicit.
+You never know what will break once you change it.
-Global state brings another problem: it is easy to forget to remove properties when component stops using them over time, which leads to state pollution.
+1. It is easy to forget to remove properties when component stops using them over time, which leads to state pollution.

 React has no opinions on how to structure an application since components are universal.
 We need a structure that enforces high cohesion principle by keeping code implementing same feature in the same directory.
-Also, we want to enforce separation of [container and presentational](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) components because it leads to a cleaner code.

 Another unsolved problem when every component can use every component is - all components become highly interconnected at some point.
 To avoid this, we introduce 2 complex types: "feature" and "page".
 Also, we keep shared "components" clearly separated.